How to Grow Garlic Organically

 In mid-fall (September to October in most temperate parts of the U.S.), plant garlic cloves in loose, quality soil with plenty of well-rotted manure or homemade compost added.

-Spread some soil over your garlic clove holes, and pat it down gently.
+Once planted, carefully cover your garlic clove holes or trenches with soil, and pat down gently.
 Then water the area with diluted kelp fertilizer to give them a good start.

 Special Tips for Growing Garlic